turingschool/data_structures_and_algorithms/hash_tables/README.md

 but we'll have a lower chance that 2 inputs hash to the same position.
 2. Even with a large hash table collisions are still inevitable, so a viable implementation needs to be able to handle these cases.

+### Chaining

+There are many ways to handle the collision problem, but they generally fall into 2 camps:

+1. Use a secondary data structure to allow each hash "bucket" to contain multiple pairs of keys and values.
+Then when we retrieve the bucket index for a given key, we can filter through the secondary structure to find the specific K/V we're looking for.
+2. Dynamically resize the table as it fills to avoid collisions by creating additional space

+In reality, many production implementations use some combination of these approaches.
+For now we're going to discuss the first approach, which is sometimes referred to as "Chaining" the hash table.

+The idea is relatively straightforward: Instead of simply dumping values into the table indicies indicated by a key's hash value, we will use each bucket to store a Linked List of table "nodes", each containing a key, a value, and potential link to the next node in the chain.

+Thus when we insert a K/V pair, we have 2 possible cases:

+1. This is the first pair to be inserted into that bucket, so it becomes the "head" of the chain in that bucket.
+2. There is already a chain in that bucket, so we need to append this new pair to the tail of the existing chain.

+Similarly, when retrieving values, we have 3 cases:

+1. There is no value in the appropriate bucket (so our key is not their)
+2. There is a value in the appropriate bucket, and its head node contains the key we are looking for.
+Thus we can read the value from that node.
+3. There is a value in the appropriate bucket, but the head node does not contain the key we are looking for.
+Thus we need to keep looking through nodes in this chain until we find the key we're looking for.
+Reaching the tail without finding it means our key is not there.

+#### Chaining Drawbacks

+Let's briefly discuss the pros and cons of this approach.

+Pros:

+* Flexible
+* Can still start our table with relatively small number of buckets

+Cons:

+* Additional complexity in insertion / lookup process
+* Performance degrades as chain lengths grow

+The key with the chaining approach is to make sure none of your buckets get too big.
+We could in theory have a chained hash table with 1 bucket, but obviously it would just become a linked list with linear lookup time.

+However if we can have a balance of a fairly large table size with short chains of a handful of links each, our overall lookup time will remain constant.
+This is why, as we mentioned, more sophisticated implementations will generally use some combination of chaining and dynamic resizing.

+Another possible optimization includes using a more sophisticated data structure such as a BST or Red-Black Tree for chaining within the buckets.
+This allows the lookup time within each chain to be even faster.

+This approach has lots of interesting applications, and starts to blur the line between a traditional Hash Table and another related data structure, the [Hash-Array Mapped Trie](https://github.com/turingschool/data_structures_and_algorithms/blob/master/hash_array_mapped_tries/README.markdown).